top of page

 Investigation

-• When facts are disputed, and an impartial finding is needed.
+• When the facts are disputed and a formal finding is needed

 Mediation

-• When there’s no legal or policy breach but emotions are high.
+• When there’s no legal breach but emotional harm or distrust is present

 How to Prepare for Workplace Mediation